Qualifications in England, Wales and Northern Ireland are grouped into levels, from entry level to level 8.

 Compare qualification across Europe using the European Qualifications Framework (EQF).

-Contact UK NARIC for information on how qualifications outside Europe compare to UK qualifications - there’s a fee for this service.
+Contact UK NARIC for information on how qualifications from anywhere outside the UK compare to UK qualifications - there’s a fee for this service.

-The National Careers Service gives advice on courses and on how qualifications compare.
+Contact the National Careers Service for advice on courses and how qualifications compare.

 Arrange for a National Careers Service adviser to call you - there’s no fee.